-Belinda is a primary school teacher, having worked in independent and public schools over the last 28 years.
-She particularly enjoys teaching Christian Religious Education in her local primary school and drama for a friend whenever the need arrises.
-Belinda was first involved in SU as a young leader at summer family festivals and, for the last 15 years she has loved being a part of the leadership team at Augusta Family Festival.
-Belinda is particularly thankful for the impact SU camps and festivals have had on our three children and how they are now continuing to serve as adult leaders.
-With my husband Michael, I worship at St Matthew’s Anglican Church in Shenton Park since 1994.
+I am a primary school teacher, having worked in independent and public schools over the last 31 years, having also previously enjoyed teaching Christian Religious Education in my local primary school.
+I was first involved in SU as a young leader at summer family festivals and then, for 15 years, I loved being a part of the leadership team at Augusta Turners Family Festival.
+I am particularly thankful for the blessing SU camps and festivals have had on our three children and how they are now continuing to serve as adult leaders.
+With my husband Michael, I worship at St Matthew’s Anglican Church in Shenton Park.

 Chris (Chip) Dallin

 Chris has been on the on the SU board for 3 years.
 He first became involved with Scripture Union about 30 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
 Today he runs his own Finance Broking business after spending 18 years as a Police Officer.
 He completed a Bachelor of Commerce from UWA after high school.
 Chris is married to Rebecca and has 3 daughters and a son.
 They attend Lake Gwelup Christian Church where Chris is an Elder and they both serve in different areas of church ministry.